Isaiah 7 - Outline of Isaiah (Book Notes menu page)

 and set a king in the midst of it, [even] the son of Tabeal:

-the conduit of the upper pool - This was the primary source of water for the city.
+the conduit of the upper pool - This was the primary source of water for Jerusalem.

-The conduit brought water into the city from the Gihon spring which was outside the eastern wall of the city.
+The conduit brought water into the city from the Gihon spring which was outside its eastern wall.
 No doubt, Ahaz had gone there to oversee the fortification of this pool and conduit, in anticipation of a siege of the city.
 A few years later, Hezekiah would abandon the exposed conduit, replacing it with a tunnel to make the flow of water more secure (2Chr 32:30).

 The word 'pool' is HB= berakah, usually translated 'blessing', but sometimes rendered as 'pool' in other places (eg., Psa 84:6).
 In a dry land, a pool of water is a great blessing, for it means life.